 A volunteer mentor is an individual who works with a group of like-minded mentors who together, build a network of support to help young adults ages 18-21 overcome life's challenges.
 This support system paves the way for youth participating in ACH's LIFE (Learning Independence from Experience) Project to have long-term success as an adult in today's world.
 A mentor uses their time and talents to establish a relationship that promotes self-confidence and self-sufficiency for those young adults aging out of the foster care system.

-Yes, a volunteer mentor is expected to meet a minimum one (1) year commitment that entails at least 6-8 hours per month for the duration of service.
-Training is required and provided by ACH prior to and during service for volunteer mentors.
+A volunteer mentor is expected to meet a minimum one (1) year commitment that entails at least 6-8 hours per month for the duration of services.
+Training is recquired and provided by ACH prior to and during service for volunteer mentors.